Early-stage venture is more art than science. It's a never-ending calibration exercise. Drafting this helped me think through:

 - Few customers love incumbent providers of financial services or infrastructure.

 But 2021 was an anomaly.
 It was an end cap on a fun period of fintech becoming cool.
 Late-stage private market valuations still need to reset, and that ripple effect needs to play out.
 What was considered cool before won't be as cool going forward.
 As Matt said, consensus fintech isn't performing.
 What's considered consensus will change, but we don't yet know how.
-Rebalancing to normal isnt as easy as it sounds like it should be.
+Rebalancing to normal isn't as easy as it sounds like it should be.
 This is how cycles go.
-I have no doubt that fintech will remain an incredibly investible sector, with firms like Costanoa being more active than ever.
+I have no doubt that fintech will remain an incredibly investible sector.

-So here are some of the things that should help me swing for the fences after thinking about the biggest winners in the 2009-2021 vintage.
+Below are some attributes of the biggest winners in the 2009-2021 vintage.

 - Inspiring missions.
 Is this a cheesy topic?
 Sure.
 Regardless, it's something I care about.
 Few examples: